randypitcherii/snowflake_security_analytics/fivetran/aws/snowwatch-fivetran/README.md

           - ${self:custom.readerRoleArns}
 ```

-A better developer could probably figure out how to handle this IAM permission in cases when no `readerRoleArns`.
+A better developer could probably figure out how to handle this IAM permission in cases when no `readerRoleArns` are provided.